 Notice Requirements and Procedural Mechanics

-The recovery process operates through Pennsylvania's probate procedure.
-Three procedural rules drive the timeline:
+The recovery process runs through Pennsylvania's probate procedure.

 The notice should include the decedent's full name, date of birth, date of death, Social Security number (or last four digits), the personal representative's contact information, and a copy of the death certificate.

-If the personal representative distributes probate assets before notifying DHS or before receiving a 45-day response, and the distribution leaves insufficient assets to satisfy a subsequent DHS claim, the personal representative may be personally liable for the amount distributed in error.
-This is one of the strongest procedural protections built into the Pennsylvania recovery framework, it incentivizes prompt, complete notice and ensures DHS has a fair opportunity to assert its claim.
+If the personal representative distributes probate assets before resolving the Department's claim, and the distribution leaves insufficient assets to satisfy that claim, the personal representative may be personally liable for the amount distributed in error.
+This is one of the strongest procedural protections in the framework: it incentivizes prompt, complete notice and a fair opportunity for the Department to assert its claim.

 The Henderson Family (Pittsburgh, PA)

+This is an illustrative scenario.
 Robert Henderson was 87 when he died on April 12, 2026.
 He had received Medical Assistance for nursing-facility care for 3 years and 8 months at a CHC-contracted nursing facility.
-Total Medical Assistance paid on Robert's behalf during that period (including capitation payments to UPMC Community HealthChoices, the CHC MCO that managed his care, and including all hospital admissions, prescription drugs, and supplemental services): approximately $485,000.
+Suppose the total long-term-care Medical Assistance paid on Robert's behalf during that period was $485,000.

 Robert's estate at death:

 • Family home in Squirrel Hill, fair market value $390,000, no mortgage.
-Robert had transferred title in 2020 to himself and his daughter Sarah as joint tenants with right of survivorship, well outside the 5-year lookback that applied when he later applied for MA in 2022.
+Robert had transferred title in 2020 to himself and his daughter Sarah as joint tenants with right of survivorship, outside the five-year look-back that applied when he later applied for MA in 2022.

 • Checking account at PNC Bank, $4,200, with a POD beneficiary designation naming Sarah.